Learning from feedback

 - Keep your feedback in one place and occasionally return to it to identify themes that keep coming up.

 - Speak to your tutor, or review material on this site for ideas on how to improve.

 Take twenty minutes to review your assignment.
-If you want to check how you're doing on the module so far, you can use the asssessment calculator (if available for your module).
+If you want to check how you're doing on the module so far, you can use the assessment calculator (if available for your module).
 Find out more about estimating your module results and general assessment and exams matters.

-Note: for modules with no exam or EMA, your end-of-module tutor-marked assignment (emTMA) can't be collected until your final module result is issued.
+For modules with no exam or EMA, your end-of-module tutor-marked assignment (emTMA) can't be collected until your final module result is issued.
 You'll be able to download the assignment and PT3 with comments from your tutor in the normal way when you've had your result.